SynixeContractors/Documents/certs/anti-tank/hat.md

 ### Specialized Equipment

 Completing the certification for HAT Rifleman will unlock the ability to operate HAT weapons.
-The standard HAT weapon is a MAAWS Mk4 Mod1.
+The standard HAT weapon is a MAAWS Mk4 Mod 1.

 ## Usage